An Evening's Entertainment: Reception

 relationship, which, while the relationship is not explicitly sexual, is surprising for the homophobic time and society in which James wrote it, especially as it appears to be both cross-age and cross-class."

 Adaptations

-On 31 October 1964, Erik Bauersfeld's radio drama The Black Mass broadcast an adaptation of "An Evening's Entertainment" on KPFA and KPFK.
+On 31 October 1964, Erik Bauersfeld's radio drama The Black Mass broadcast an adaptation of "An Evening's Entertainment" on KPFA and KPFK starring Pat Franklin as "Grandmother" and Donald Page as Mr. Davis.